 Surgical Services - da Vinci

-Onslow is committed to improving the health of our community; the latest example of this commitment is the addition of the da Vinci Surgical System.
-This high tech surgical robot is revolutionizing the way physicians perform major surgeries.
+Onslow Memorial Hospital is home to the most advanced and minimally invasive surgical system, the da Vinci®.
+This high tech surgical robot has revolutionized the way physicians perform major surgeries.
 With the da Vinci Surgical System, Onslow Memorial's surgeons can provide the most effective, least invasive treatment available for a wide range of complex conditions.
-This means our patients have shorter hospital stays, less pain and scarring, and recover much faster.

 da Vinci is called a surgical robot, but the surgeon is in control.
-A special console provides the surgeon magnified 3D images of the surgical area and hand controls that move the surgical instruments with precision that isn’t possible from human hands. da Vinci’s movements are the doctor’s movements but better, allowing access through incisions many times smaller than a surgeon’s hand and a steadiness and range-of-motion that humans can’t accomplish. da Vinci’s eyes are the surgeon’s eyes, only better — microscopic cameras provide unprecedented views into the tiniest of areas allowing incredible surgical accuracy.
+A special console provides the surgeon magnified 3-D images of the surgical area and hand controls that move the surgical instruments with precision that isn’t possible from human hands alone. da Vinci’s movements are the doctor’s movements but better, allowing access through incisions that are many times smaller than ones from a human hand and offers a steadiness and range-of-motion greater than the range of a human wrist and hand. da Vinci’s eyes are also the surgeon’s eyes, only better—microscopic cameras provide unprecedented views into the tiniest of areas allowing incredible surgical accuracy.

 By using tiny incisions, minimally invasive surgery allows patients to recover with less pain.
 Another benefit is a shorter hospital stay, allowing patients to resume their normal lives as soon as possible.
 These are big advantages over open surgery, which can also leave a large scar.